versionone/VersionOne.SDK.Powershell.Prototype/README.md

 * Support for query.v1

 ### TODOs
- * Always check case of attribute names
+ * Always check case of attribute names, and that it exists
- * Implement remove relation
  * Make loading meta optional?

 ### Dones
+ * Implement remove relation
  * Filter helper for tab completion via object.
 Take scriptblock or string
  * Always check case of assetType since get nothing if wrong